Friends of the Pennington Public Library

 Through generous contributions from the community, the Friends have been able to provide funding for the following:

-- Recently purchased “Book Bike” that will be making appearances at events around the Borough
+- A book bike, named “Booker” that makes appearances at events around the Borough

 - Expansion of all areas of the print collection, including children’s books and reference materials